you-zhou/notes/dev.md

 ### function
 A function  implicitly returns ==None== if the function ends without return being called.
 Do not use mutable types (lists, dictionaries) for default parameters unless you know what you are doing.
-Because of the way Python works, the default parameters are created only once—at function definition time, not at function execution time.
+Because of the way Python works, **the default parameters are created only once—at function definition time, not at function execution time**.
 If you use a mutable default value, you will end up re-using the same instance of the default parameter during each function invocation:
 ```python
 # BAD!
 Used mutable list as a default argument.
 def to_list(value, default=[]):